 - Program assessment

 Participate with classmates from a wide variety of fields and backgrounds.
 Offered through the School of Education in the College of Health and Human Sciences, the online master's in adult education program gives you the skills to teach in a variety of adult learning environments within a culturally diverse global context.

 - Collaborative projects encourage individual and professional growth through exposure to other colleagues.

 - Advisors assist you in becoming a critically reflective practitioner, capable of conducting and communicating workplace research as it relates to and informs the field of adult learning and training.

 - As an online learner, you have the option to engage in a fully asynchronous online format or in a synchronous, hybrid format with on-campus learners.
 The synchronous option allows you meet in real-time, at a distance.*

 *If you are interested in the synchronous option, please reach out to the course instructor.
 This is available only for courses that are offered on-campus during the corresponding semester.

-If you do not want to pursue a master's degree, a 12-credit Facilitating Adult Learning Graduate Certificate is also offered.
+If you’re not quite ready to pursue a master's degree, CSU also offers a 12-credit Facilitating Adult Learning Graduate Certificate.
 This certificate provides learners with a foundation in adult learning theory, adult teaching methods, and instructional design, but does not require the commitment of a full graduate degree.
 Graduate certificate coursework may also be applied toward earning the AET master's degree upon admission into the program.